DavidBK/shampoo/Node/Asynchronous-Javascript.md

 Asynchronous programming is a technique that enables your program to start a potentially long-running task and still be able to be responsive to other events while that task runs, rather than having to wait until that task has finished.
 Once that task has finished, your program is presented with the result.

-Many functions provided by nodeJS and browsers, can potentially take a long time, and therefore, are asynchronous.
+Many functions provided by nodeJS and browsers can potentially take a long time and therefore, are asynchronous.

 **_After each mini chapter in this path, create a "Pull Request" and/or talk to your mentor to validate your knowledge._**